jnozzi/cocoadev.com/markdown/HowToAccessMethodsAndVariablesFromADifferentClass.md

-Go back to General/HowToProgramInOSX
+Go back to HowToProgramInOSX

 A newbie's annotation: Some information about @property and the dot syntax wouldn't be bad here either.
 This puzzles my as newbie at the moment..

 ----
 Some of this is fairly misleading, starting with the title.
 Here's a short list of things to change:

-*The title is General/HowToAccessMethodsAndVariablesFromADifferentClass, but it should really be General/HowToAccessMethodsAndVariablesFromADifferentObject.
+*The title is HowToAccessMethodsAndVariablesFromADifferentClass, but it should really be HowToAccessMethodsAndVariablesFromADifferentObject.
 Generally speaking, you send messages to objects, not classes.
 A class is a kind of object and can receive messages, but that's not what's shown in the text.
 *You can send a message to any object to which you have a valid reference.
 Getting that reference via an outlet is one way to do it, but there are lots of other ways too.
 *The text indicates that you can't access another object's variables directly, but that's only kinda-sorta true.
 There should be some reference to the different protections classes can declare for their variables (@public, @protected, @private, @package).
 The @protected state is perhaps the most confusing for newbies, and it's the default, so it should certainly be explained.